 Deirdre threw herself into learning about animals from a young age, growing up on a farm and working as a volunteer at the Johannesburg Zoo while she was at high school.
 She went on to study Nature Conservation in George at Nelson Mandela Metropole University (formerly Saasveld Forestry College), and completed her honours in 2001.

-Deirdre has achieved almost every qualification offered by FGASA, including Guiding Level 3 with SKS (specialist knowledge and skills) in Dangerous Game, Birds and Wild Flowers.
+Deirdre has achieved almost every qualification offered by FGASA, including Guiding Level 3 with SKS (Specialist Knowledge and Skills) in Dangerous Game, Birds and Wild Flowers.
+She is also a qualified FGASA trainer and assessor.
 Over and above this, she also holds a FGASA Tracker Level 3 qualification and is on an invitation level for the most advanced tracking qualification of all, Senior Track and Sign.

 ‘The thing I love about the bush is that you never stop learning.
 Each day brings something new, and each biome you go to brings with it new species.
 I am passionate about all things, great and small, and believe that including all of them in a guided experience is important.
 My main areas of interest are birding, tracking, and botany.’